NL-BioImaging/biomero/README.md

     slurmClient.validate(validate_slurm_setup=True)
 ```
 7. With the configuration files in place, users can utilize the `SlurmClient` class from the Omero-Slurm library to connect to the Slurm cluster over SSH, enabling the submission and management of Slurm jobs from an Omero processor.

+I have also provided a tutorial on connecting to a Local or Cloud Slurm.
+Those can give some more insights as well.

 # slurm-config.ini